Azure/AppConfiguration/docs/FeatureManagement/Clients/AspNetCore/Microsoft.FeatureManagement.AspNetCore.md

 #### Microsoft.Percentage

-This filter provides the capability to enable a feature based on a random percentage.
+This filter provides the capability to enable a feature based on a set percentage.

 ```
     "EnhancedPipeline": {